 Decide if there are any portions that need to be removed or cropped out.
 I’m removing the state name because I don’t need it for this project.

 Size to cover the part of your project that you want to “crop” or remove.

-Select the shape FIRST and then while holding the control key, select your background image.
+Select the shape FIRST and then while holding the control or command key, select your background image.

-Allow Design Space to process, then separate your layers.
+Allow Design Space to process, then you’ll be able to separate the layers.